cjmartin/launchcalendar.org/_posts/2025-05-04-falcon-9-starlink-group-6-84.md

     video_id: ezJKsMirQ8k
 images: []
 ---
-On May 4, 2025, at 08:53 UTC, SpaceX successfully launched the Starlink Group 6-84 mission on Falcon 9 from Kennedy Space Centre LC-39A, carrying 29 Starlink V2 Mini Optimized satellites—the largest batch of V2 Minis to date.
-Booster B1078 made its 20th flight and landed successfully on 'A Shortfall of Gravitas' eight minutes after liftoff.
-Weather conditions were marginal, with a 55 percent chance of favorable weather prior to launch.
-This marked the 95th global orbital launch of 2025 and SpaceX's 53rd Falcon 9 flight of the year.
+On May 4, 2025 (Star Wars Day), SpaceX successfully launched the Starlink Group 6-84 mission with a record 29 Starlink V2 Mini Optimized satellites on Falcon 9 from Kennedy Space Centre LC-39A.
+Liftoff occurred at 08:54 UTC (4:54 a.m.
+EDT).
+Booster B1078 made its 20th flight and landed successfully on 'A Shortfall of Gravitas.'
+Weather conditions were marginal prior to launch.
+With this mission, SpaceX has now launched nearly 8,500 Starlink satellites, with over 7,300 currently operational in LEO.
+This was the 95th orbital launch globally in 2025 and SpaceX’s 53rd Falcon 9 of the year.